 Ca-rich transients are old: Almost half of the sample lie on regions of no NUV emission.

-Further analysis can be found in Lyman et al. (2013), including a similar plot for emission that shows SN2002cx-like supernovae have ages similar to supernovae type II, i.e. 50-80 Myr, and that Ca-rich transients are likely to be very old (Gyrs) from host-galaxy type distribution analyses.
+This plot was constructed using pixel statistics of SN locations within their hosts in the ultraviolet (a tracer of star formation) - the abscissa is a measure of the brightness of the SN's location normalised to its host.
+Further details and analysis can be found in Lyman et al. (2013), including a similar plot for emission that shows SN2002cx-like supernovae have ages similar to supernovae type II, i.e. 50-80 Myr, and that Ca-rich transients are likely to be very old (Gyrs) from host-galaxy type distribution analyses.

 The host systems of Ca-rich transients: